 Curly hair can be a blessing or a curse whichever way you look at it.
 We always want what we haven’t got don’t we?
-Being someone who spent years pulling my curls straight, finally making that decision to give up the straighteners and learn how to manage curly hair has saved me so much time and effort.
+Being someone who spent years pulling my curls straight, finally making that decision to give up the straighteners and learn how to style curly hair has saved me so much time and effort.

 Curls take a LOT of looking after, there are so many theories on looking after curly hair.
 I follow the curly girl method, which in itself is a lot of work but very rewarding.
 READ HERE FOR TIPS on how to get started with curly girl method UK and more advice on how to manage curly hair.